Yves33/pygpac_tests/bugs_issues/BUGS.md

 same modifications for gpac.GF_PROP_FRACTION64 @@ 30013

-NB: documentation states: "Properties values are automatically converted to or from python types whenever possible.
+NB1: documentation states: "Properties values are automatically converted to or from python types whenever possible.
 Types with no python equivalent (vectors, fractions) are defined as classes in python."
 But python has fractions.Fraction in standard lib

+NB2: whether floats should be treated the same way as int when prop%1==0 is a possibility. not sure it is coherent with C / Javascript interfaces.

 ################
 ## filter.ID may be None
-filter.ID may be None (or is it a bug in C lib), but the case is not properly handled by libgpac
+filter.ID may be None (or is it a bug in C lib?), but the case is not properly handled by libgpac.
 NB: I would naïvely expect all filters to have an ID (unique).

 @@ 2016